Battery & Hazardous Materials

 9.0 Carrier & Mode Rules

-10.0 Damaged/Defective/Recall (DDR) Handling
+10.0 Damaged / Defective / Recall (DDR) Handling

-10.3 On suspected thermal events: power down if safe, move to a non-combustible surface, isolate area, and contact support@geig.co.uk immediately.
+10.3 On suspected thermal events: power down if safe, move to a non-combustible surface, isolate the area, and contact support@geig.co.uk immediately.

 11.0 Returns, RMA & In-Warranty Swaps